majacQ/circleci-docs/jekyll/_cci2/deployment-examples.md

 {% endraw %}

-If you would like more detailed information about various CloudFoundry orb elements that you can use in your configuration workflows, refer to the [CloudFoundry Orb](https://circleci.com/orbs/registry/orb/circleci/cloudfoundry) page in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).
+If you would like more detailed information about various CloudFoundry orb elements that you can use in your configuration workflows, refer to the [CloudFoundry Orb](https://circleci.com/developer/orbs/orb/circleci/cloudfoundry) page in the [CircleCI Orbs Registry](https://circleci.com/developer/orbs).

-### Deploy to Cloud Foundry with 2.0 Config
+### Deploy to Cloud Foundry with 2.0 config
 {:.no_toc}

 Cloud Foundry deployments require the Cloud Foundry CLI.
 Be sure to match the architecture to your Docker image (the commands below assume you are using a Debian-based image).
 This example pattern implements "Blue-Green" deployments using Cloud Foundry's map-route/unmap-route commands, which is an optional feature above and beyond a basic `cf push`.